Shaggy parasol: Edibility

 The shaggy parasol is popularly praised as an edible mushroom.
-However, it contains toxins which can cause gastric upsets and some individuals show a strong allergic response even after cooking.
+However, it contains toxins which can cause gastric upsets and some individuals show a strong allergic response to all Chlorophyllum species, including shaggy parasols.

+While Chlorophyllum rhacodes and C. olivieri are considered edible everywhere, C. brunneum is considered toxic in some European countries as it causes severe gastric upset, although no specific toxin has been identified.

 Furthermore, young shaggy parasols look identical to the poisonous Chlorophyllum molybdites (the mushroom that causes the most poisonings in North America yearly).
 Checking for a white spore print is essential as C. molybdites' print is green (older specimens having slightly green gills).
 As a result, this mushroom is not recommended for inexperienced hunters.